It is hard to imagine that anyone in this country has not been touched by divorce in one way or another.

 for the sin of adultery?

-might think that God can't forgive you because you can't make it right.
-Well,
+that God can't forgive you because you can't make it right.
+Well, if

-if you murdered someone and they're dead in the grave, how do you make that
+you murdered someone and they're dead in the grave, how do you make

 If we claim to be without sin, we deceive ourselves and the truth is not in us.
 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
 If we claim we have not sinned, we make him out to be a liar and his word has no place in our lives. - 1 John 1:8-10